jdeschat/Professional-README-generator/README.md

   ## Installation

   To install this application, clone the code into your terminal for the respective repository.
-Then, install npm by entering the command “npm init” into the terminal.
-Inquirer must then be installed by entering “npm install inquirer”.
-Finally, the program can then be run by entering “node develop/index.js” into the command line, and answering each question appropriately.
+Then, install npm by entering the command ```npm init```  into the terminal.
+Inquirer must then be installed by entering ```npm install inquirer```.
+Finally, the program can then be run by entering ```node develop/index.js``` into the command line, and answering each question appropriately.

   ```JavaScript